 But what about the disruption to society and the economy which the Internet itself has already caused?
 There’s a bigger picture than the one you and I see every day as we surf online, do our banking, order from Amazon, do Facebook, Twitter, or whatever.
 The Internet has become a seemingly indispensable part of our social fabric.

 George Ure, author of Broken Web: The Coming Collapse of the Internet, talked about these notions yesterday on DestinySurvival Radio.
-Before the show, Steve, the producer, asked me if George was the author of How to Live on $10,000 a year – or less.
-Yes, he is, and he’s working on an updated edition for 2013.
+Before the show, Steve, the producer, asked me if George was the author of How to Live on $10,000 a Year – or Less.
+Yes, he is.
 But his current book–and related topics–dominated our conversation yesterday.

 Curious About George

 He has been a big city radio news director, international airline vice president, college president, software strategist and accomplished sailor.
 He has an MBA and multiple competencies in flying, sailing, construction, farming, and research.